NGĀ POU HERENGA:

 3. Environmental sustainability

 Embalming is now banned in some European countries because of its effect on the health of embalmers and pollution of soils and ground water.
-Our funeral guides will not provide an embalming service.
-Embalming is rarely necessary, provided the body is kept cool, at a temperature of 2-5 degrees Celsius.
-This can easily be done with the use of ice packs or a Cold Plate, or Atamira Matao underneath a coffin.
+Our funeral guides do not provide an embalming service.
+Embalming is rarely necessary, provided the body is kept cool, at a temperature of 1-5 degrees Celsius.
+This can easily be done with the use of ice packs or a cooling pad underneath a coffin.

 Would you like to keep in touch as our work and that of the national funeral guides movement progresses?